jaimefreire/Dodax_Assignment/README.md

 Requirements.
 - At least Java Runtime Environment 8 is needed; the runner uses some lambdas, streams and the new Java DateTime API.

+Instructions.
+- Clone the git repository and run the tests with : gradle test (Around 80 seconds for this version).

 Jaime Freire
 jaime.freire@gmail.com